 Why being ‘always on’ can reduce productivity

-A survey by the Mental Health Foundation on the subject also found that:
+Other research on the subject also found that:

 Using digital devices may be to blame for neck and back pain from constantly looking down at the screen, and the prolonged immobilisation and repetitive movements, which can lead to a number of other musculoskeletal disorders.